Persdre/Persdre/README.md

 ### Hi there, I am Qian!

 - I am currently keeping work-life balance.
-- Besides computer science, I love music and Chinese astrology theory.
+- Besides computer science, I love music and .
 - How to reach me: to see my website.